The right to believe, to worship and witness

 3) for suspended sentences, the probationary period, which is the time during which any other conviction would send the defendant to prison;

-4) for those not given prison or suspended sentences, or fines, a possible period of assigned labour.
+4) for those not given prison or suspended sentences, or fines, a possible period of assigned work.
 This may take the form of a paid job in any organisation, as determined by the correctional centre administering the sentence.
 The assigned work depends on availability and the convicted person has no right to refuse.
 Officials check on convicted persons' locations at least once a day;

 5) a possible period of restrictions on freedom.
 This normally includes a curfew between particular hours, a ban on visiting certain places, a ban on leaving one's home town, a ban on attendance at or participation in particular events, a ban on changing one's place of residence, work, or study without the probation authorities' permission, and an obligation to register with probation authorities one to four times per month;